knative/docs/docs/versioned/admin/editing-configmaps.md

 - Implement a GitOps workflow with tools like ArgoCD or Flux to synchronize ConfigMaps from Git to your Kubernetes cluster.
 - These tools detect changes in the Git repository and automatically apply them to the cluster, ensuring the deployed ConfigMap matches the versioned configuration in Git.

-### Immutable ConfigMaps

-If you have services processing information that must not change, such as for finances and payment processing, consider using immutable ConfigMaps.
-This approach ensures ConfigMaps are not modified in-place, preserving historical versions.

-- Create immutable ConfigMaps by appending a version or hash to the ConfigMap name (e.g., `my-app-config-v1.2.3` or `my-app-config-abc123`).
-- Update the application’s Deployment or Pod to reference the new ConfigMap version when rolling out changes.

-    ```yaml
-    apiVersion: apps/v1
-    kind: Deployment
-    spec:
-      template:
-        spec:
-          containers:
-          - name: my-app
-            envFrom:
-            - configMapRef:
-                name: my-app-config-v1.2.3
-    ```